JDonMc/BabylonPolice/README.md

 ## Implement user-specific clickthrough id's

-This allows for tracking who forwarded someone to your dictionary or space.
+This allows for tracking who forwarded someone to your dictionary or space, allowing the dictionary or space owner to pay-it-forward for who referred who to your system.